Hazard ratio (HR)

 DEHazard Ratio (HR)

-A hazard ratio is the ratio of the instantaneous event rate in one group to that in a reference group at any given moment during follow-up, derived from a Cox proportional-hazards regression model.
-An HR of 0.75 means the treated group experiences the event at 75% of the rate of controls throughout follow-up, not that overall risk is reduced by 25% at a fixed time point — a common misreading.
-The proportional-hazards assumption requires that this ratio remain constant over time; violations (e.g., time-varying drug effects) must be tested, and when present, time-restricted or parametric models are more appropriate.
-In longevity and survival studies the HR is the dominant effect measure, but its magnitude depends on baseline hazard and follow-up length, limiting direct comparisons across trials.
+A hazard ratio (HR) tells you how fast events happen in one group versus a reference group, at any given moment during follow-up.
+Formally, it is the ratio of the instant event rates, from a Cox proportional-hazards model.
+An HR of 0.75 means the treated group has the event at 75% of the rate of the controls, throughout follow-up.
+(It does not mean overall risk is cut 25% at a fixed time point, which is a common misreading.)
+The proportional-hazards assumption requires that this ratio stay constant over time.
+Violations (like a drug effect that changes over time) must be tested.
+When they happen, time-restricted or parametric models fit better.
+In longevity and survival studies, the HR is the dominant effect measure.
+But its size depends on the baseline hazard and the follow-up length, which limits comparing it directly across trials.

 Sources